July Revolution: Wednesday, 28 July 1830: Day Two

 Fighting in Paris continued throughout the night.
 One eyewitness wrote:

 It is hardly a quarter past eight, and already shouts and gun shots can be heard.
 Business is at a complete standstill....
 Crowds rushing through the streets... the sound of cannon and gunfire is becoming ever louder....
-Cries of "À bas le roi !', 'À la guillotine!!" can be heard....
+Cries of "À bas le roi !", "À la guillotine !!" ["Down with the king!", "To the guillotine!!"] can be heard....

 Charles X ordered Maréchal Auguste Marmont, Duke of Ragusa, the on-duty Major-General of the Garde Royale, to repress the disturbances.
 Marmont was personally liberal, and opposed to the ministry's policy, but was bound tightly to the King because he believed such to be his duty; and possibly because of his unpopularity for his generally perceived and widely criticized desertion of Napoleon in 1814.
 The king remained at Saint-Cloud, but was kept abreast of the events in Paris by his ministers, who insisted that the troubles would end as soon as the rioters ran out of ammunition.

 Marmont's plan was to have the Garde Royale and available line units of the city garrison guard the vital thoroughfares and bridges of the city, as well as protect important buildings such as the Palais Royal, Palais de Justice, and the Hôtel de Ville.
 This plan was both ill-considered and wildly ambitious; not only were there not enough troops, but there were also nowhere near enough provisions.
 The Garde Royale was mostly loyal for the moment, but the attached line units were wavering: a small but growing number of troops were deserting; some merely slipping away, others leaving, not caring who saw them.